ryanatkn/eslint-config/README.md

 Have any questions or change requests?
 Open issues or drop by [my Discord](https://discord.gg/YU5tyeK72X).
-I'm happy to discuss my choices - if something is confusing it's likely to reduce cognitive load.
+I'm happy to discuss my choices - if something feels restrictive without fixing actual mistakes, it's likely to reduce cognitive load.
 Also there are bugs and limitations in `typescript-eslint` that are unfortunate but preferred tradeoffs, some of which would benefit from enabling `noUncheckedIndexedAccess` and `exactOptionalPropertyTypes` in your tsconfig,